Advertisement

 Official Application

-Contact Fairmont Housing Authority directly at (910) 628-7467 to request an application.
+Contact Fairmont Housing Authority directly to request an application.
 Applications are always free — never pay anyone to apply on your behalf.

 Contact the housing authority directly for application information.